MSF-Telecom/UT-GPS/README.md

 > Note : be careful tot to pinch the coaxial cable, and to route it to the back of the radio mounting location.
 > Note : only use the provided SMA antenna.

-#### 10. Reinstall the radio in the vehicle
+#### 11. Reinstall the radio in the vehicle

 Refer to the installer/mechanic/radio operator who installed the radio for exact steps to reinstall the radio in the vehicle.

-> TODO : Add picture

-#### 11. Test the GPS module
+#### 12. Test the GPS module

 Turn on the radio, and check the GPS status.
 The GPS status should be visible on the radio display.

-> TODO : Add picture
+*The same icon as in step 8 should be visible on the radio display.*

 ## Module Design Specifications